gardener/gardener-extension-provider-openstack/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>UseOctavia specifies whether the OpenStack Octavia network load balancing is used.</p>
+<p>UseOctavia specifies whether the OpenStack Octavia network load balancing is used.
+Deprecated: This field will be removed in future release.</p>
 </td>
 </tr>
 <tr>